Bayern hit seven past Bochum to go top of Bundesliga

 Kimmich slotted home a towering Goretzka header before Lewandowski's replacement Choupo-Moting found the net at the third attempt after his first two shots were saved.

-Thomas Mueller had a late goal ruled offside by the VAR which was little comfort for Bochum, who suffered their heaviest Bundesliga defeat.
+Thomas Mueller had a late goal ruled offside. which was little comfort for Bochum, who suffered their heaviest Bundesliga defeat.

+Three days after their 6-3 mauling at Manchester City in the Champions League, RB Leipzig were made to work for a 1-1 draw at Cologne.

+Anthony Modeste gave Cologne a second-half lead after he and team-mate Mark Uth both had efforts ruled offside.

 JOIN OUR PULSE COMMUNITY!